slowernews/wisdom-tldr/chapters/introduction.md

 ### The real you

 <!--
-> *"I have already lost touch with a couple of people I used to be."  -- Joan Didion*
+> *"I am not what happened to me, I am what I choose to become."  -- Carl Jung*
-> *"I'd woke up early and I took a long time getting ready to exist."  -- Fernando Pessoa* -->
+> *"I'd woke up early and I took a long time getting ready to exist."  -- Fernando Pessoa*
+> *"Every next level of your life will demand a different you."  -- Leonardo DiCaprio* -->

 Your new life will cost you your old one.
 Do not fear your own potential.